Is the narcissist watching you?

 Stalking is the willful harassment of another person, from repeatedly turning up at your home, bombarding you with messages or calls, getting friends and family to do so, turning up unexpectedly where you are, frequently driving past you, even moving across the road and sending you messages of what you are dressed in.
 Approaching you, harming pets, stalking your children, calling your boss to make false accusations, sending threatening or sexual letters, any letters or messages, emails or gifts.
 They can guilt-trip you with “I’m sick.” messages to play on your empathy, they can threaten to tell your insecurities to make you feel shame, and they can and will make up blatant lies to say to friends, family and work colleagues etc. about you, in their mass smear campaign against you.

 Stalking is when the narcissist is trying to intimidate you and restrict your freedom to keep control over you.
-Stalking often causes emotional and psychological harm in the target, you usually ends up living in a state of hypervigilance, and some form of fear.
+Stalking often causes emotional and psychological harm in the target, you usually end up living in a state of hypervigilance, and some form of fear.

 Those who continually stalk most often do suffer from some form of personality disorder.
 Not all narcissists stalk.
 Some are too lazy.
 However, a lot will.